getBoolean/boolean_lints/docs/LINTS.md

       # Default severity for all entries
       severity: warning
       entries:
-        - id: test # required
+        - id: test
           class_name: BannedCodeUsage
           package: example
-          reason: "Banned code usage is not allowed"
+          reason: "BannedCodeUsage.test from the example package is not allowed"
           # Override severity for this entry
           severity: error
 ```